Ryan Flis |

 It turns out that getting cozy with plants can improve sleep!
 In one study, significant improvements in sleep after gardening were observed.
 People woke up less, slept longer and had higher-quality sleep.

 Rise Gardens are a great way to bring indoor gardening to memory care settings.
 They can be used as part of the therapy program year-round.
-They’ll encourage residents to connect with staff and volunteers during activities, and they’ll even yield flowers, herbs and veggies to use in the community.
+They'll encourage residents to connect with staff and volunteers during activities, and they'll even yield flowers, herbs and veggies — grown from easy-to-use seed pods — to use in the community.
 Consider bringing indoor hydroponic gardening to your senior care community.
 Contact us today to learn more.

 1 https://pubmed.ncbi.nlm.nih.gov/16411871/